alphagov/govuk-import-export-prototype/guidance/get-certificate-to-export-endangered-products-of-animal-origin.markdown

 If the animal is classed as B, C or D, you don't need to do anything.

-If it’s classed as Annex A, you must [apply for an Article 10 certificate](#apply-for-an-article-10-certificate) unless it your product is an antique, processed before 1947.
+If it’s classed as Annex A, you must [apply for an Article 10 certificate](#apply-for-an-article-10-certificate).

 ###Apply for an Article 10 certificate